-zenloop's sentiment analysis helps you to understand your customer's mood by identifying if the overall comments and Smart Label topics are viewed positively, negatively or neutrally.
+zenloop's sentiment analysis helps you to understand your customer's mood by identifying if the overall comments and Topics are viewed positively, negatively or neutrally.

 But how does it work?

 1. Customer leaves a comment:

 "Super product, super quality, but too high price"

 3. The full comment is analysed for sentiment.
 This results in the Sentiment per comment:

 4. The comment is then checked for where the keywords can be found and then uses our separator rules to break up the sentence.
 For the below example, the separator is the comma;